graphql-dotnet/graphql-dotnet/docs2/site/docs/migrations/migration4.md

 directly anywhere, then just change its name.
 If you did not explicitly set this property, the default continues to be `ResolverType.Resolver`.

+### No more static predefined directives

+`DirectiveGraphType.Deprecated`, `DirectiveGraphType.Include` and `DirectiveGraphType.Skip` static properties were moved
+into corresponding virtual properties within `SchemaDirectives` class.
+This is done in order to be able to independently change the directives implementation without mutual influence on the schemas using them.

 ### API Cleanup

 * `GraphQL.Instrumentation.StatsReport` and its associated classes have been removed.
 Please copy the source code into